ORNL-QCI/ExaTENSOR/GFC/README.md

    In this case, the larger container will be called a composite container.
  # Each container has an associated iterator for scanning over its elements.
-   The structure of the container determines the scanning sequence, that is, the way the elements of the container are traversed over.
+   The structure of the container determines the scanning sequence, that is, the path the elements of the container are traversed over.
    There are four major ways of scanning a container:
     1) Unpredicated passive scan: The iterator returns each new encountered element of the container.